|THE SACRAMENT OF RECONCILIATION -

 All pardon for sins comes, ultimately, from Calvary, but how is this pardon to be

-Christ leave us any means within the Church [He founded] to take away sin?
-The
+Did Christ leave us any means within the Church [He founded] to take away sin?

-actual sins, because they come from our own acts committed before Baptism.
-For sins
+called actual sins, because they come from our own acts committed before Baptism.
+For

-committed after Baptism, a different sacrament is needed.
-It has been called Penance,
+sins committed after Baptism, a different sacrament is needed.
+It has been called

-the Son of man has the authority to forgive sins while he is on earth" (Mk 2:10).
+convince you that the Son of man has the authority to forgive sins while he is on earth"

-the Church, which is the continuation of his presence throughout time, would be able to offer
+so the Church, which is the continuation of his presence throughout time, would be able to

 necessarily a communicable power, one that could be passed on to their successors and

-one of only two times we are told that God breathed on man, the other being when he made
+way, is one of only two times we are told that God breathed on man, the other being when

-man a living soul (Genesis 2:7).
-It emphasizes how important the establishment of the
+he made man a living soul (Genesis 2:7).
+It emphasizes how important the establishment

 Christ told the apostles to follow his example: "As the Father has sent me, so I am sending